ansible/ansible/rst/examples.rst

     ansible-webservers -m yum -a "pkg=acme state=removed"

 Currently Ansible only has a module for managing packages with yum.
-You can install for other package manages using the command module or contribute a module for other package managers.
+You can install for other packages for now using the command module or (better!) contribute a module for other package managers.
 Stop by the mailing list for info/details.

 Users and Groups